xji3/xji3.github.io/Tutorial/index.md

 I ran into an error mesage:
 ![JekyllError](./images/jekyll_error.png)

-After some googling, it seems fixed by following the solution in this [jekyll issue report](https://github.com/jekyll/jekyll/issues/8523) adding a line into the _Gemfile_
+After some googling, it seems fixed by following the solution in this [jekyll issue report](https://github.com/jekyll/jekyll/issues/8523) and adding a line into the _Gemfile_
 ```
 gem "webrick"
 ```